bulters/readyset/README.md

 For me to learn about interface{} in Golang.

+## What's missing

+A lot, for example:

+* Set difference
+* Set iteration
+* Other cool set operations

 ## Usage

 Should you decide to use this please consider the following: